-Ever since I experienced mob programming, it became my primary teaching tool.
+Ever since I experienced ensemble programming (also known as mob programming), it became my primary teaching tool.
 But due to COVID-19, it’s suddenly time for me to support remote workshops.
-Can mob programming work remotely?
+Can ensemble programming work remotely?

 To date, I’ve taught over 230 students about unit testing and Test-Driven Development.
 Almost all has been in person, with everyone in one room.

 My last TDD for iOS workshop was going to be in Amsterdam.
 But with the unfolding health crisis, my host Jeroen Leenarts and I decided to make the workshop fully remote.
 I’d been intending to start remote workshops some day, but this forced my hand.